Victoria Place

 No analysis available

-The remarks repeatedly identify parking as deeded, including direct references to “deeded parking stalls.”
-This is strong, consistent public evidence that the parking is owned with the unit.
+Multiple listings explicitly describe parking as deeded, including direct references to deeded parking stalls and parking included with the unit.
+This is strong, repeated evidence that parking is deeded in the building.

 No analysis available

-I searched for parking-fee language such as monthly parking rent, a parking charge, or an added parking cost.
-The remarks discuss stalls, EV charging, and deeded parking, but do not mention any parking fee.
+I searched the listings for parking fee language such as monthly parking charge, stall rent, or added parking cost.
+The remarks mention parking stalls, EV chargers, and parking locations, but no separate parking fee is stated.

 No analysis available